Jianglai-0023/Jianglai-0023.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

 I’m an incoming MSCS student at UIUC.
-Previously, I was an undergraduate student in the [ACM Honor Class](https://acm.sjtu.edu.cn/home) at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
+Previously, I was an undergraduate student in the [ACM Honors Class](https://acm.sjtu.edu.cn/home) at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
 During my undergraduate studies, I was fortunate to work on research projects under the supervision of Prof. [Lianhui Qin](https://lianhui.ucsd.edu/]) at UCSD and Prof. [Hai Zhao](https://bcmi.sjtu.edu.cn/~zhaohai/) at SJTU.

 My research focuses on developing next-generation LLM reasoning systems with enhanced creativity, accuracy, and generalization through improved training and data synthesis methods.